AdobeDocs/experience-manager-65.en/help/sites-deploying/custom-standalone-install.md

 ## Run Modes {#run-modes}

-**Run modes** let you tune your AEM instance for a specific purpose; for example, author or publish, test, development, intranet etc. These modes also let you control the use of sample content.
-This sample content is defined before the quickstart is built and can include packages, configurations, etc. This can be particularly useful for production-ready installations when you want to keep your installation lean and without sample content.
+**Run modes** let you tune your AEM instance for a specific purpose; for example, author or publish, test, development, intranet, and so on.
+These modes also let you control the use of sample content.
+This sample content is defined before the quickstart is built and can include packages, configurations, and so on.
+This can be particularly useful for production-ready installations when you want to keep your installation lean and without sample content.
 For more information see:

 * [Run Modes](/help/sites-deploying/configure-runmodes.md)